 A rolling technic of putting sushi rice on the outside, and seaweed on the inside.

-Bamboo leaves used for a decoration.
-Called yama (mountain) because they are gathered only on mountains.
+Bamboo leaves used for decoration.
+Called Yama because they are gathered only on mountains.

-Seasoning method of fish such as Maguro tuna in dashi joyu, which was developed in the late Edo period in order to preserve fish longer.
+Seasoning methods of fish such as Maguro tuna in Nikiri shoyu or dashi shoyu, which was developed in the late Edo period in order to preserve fish longer.

 So what did you think?
 Knowing these terms may help you enjoy your meal at a sushi restaurant even more and if you can catch what they’re saying, then you might feel more sophisticated.
 But now that you know the code, make sure you don’t accidentally say things like, “Agari kudasai,” or “Murasaki kudasai,” or “Oaiso kudasai.”